Group Sum Chromatic Number of Graphs: Proof of Theorem

-If $|V(G)|> h$ then, using $h-\chi(G)$ additional colours, we can recolour some of the vertices in order to obtain proper $h$-colouring of $G$.
-Moreover, we are able to control the parity of new colour classes this way in order to obtain the "good" number of odd colour classes.
-In such a case we can use the lemma \ref{lemma_nobipartite} in order to obtain the desired $\gr$-colouring.
+{}Using $h-\chi(G)$ additional colours, we can recolour some of the vertices in order to obtain a proper $h$-colouring of $G$.
+Moreover, we are able to control the parity of the new colour classes and obtain this way a ``good'' number of odd classes.
+Then we use Lemma \ref{lemma_nobipartite} in order to obtain the desired $\gr$-colouring.